portugueslab/stytra/docs/source/devdocs/pipelines.rst

 - (optional) an extra plotting window class

-the nodes can be set as attributes of the class, with names that are arbitrary except for how they are used by the display and plotting classes (see the :py:mod:`stytra.experiments.fish_pipelines` for examples)
+the nodes can be set as attributes of the class, with names that are arbitrary, except for how they are used by the display and plotting classes (see the :py:mod:`stytra.experiments.fish_pipelines` for examples)